CopperSpice API 2.0.0

 void QProcess::setStandardOutputProcess ( QProcess * destination)

-Pipes the standard output stream of this process to the destination process' standard input.
+Pipes the standard output stream of this QProcess to the standard input stream of the destination.

 command1 | command2